stryder-dev/flutter_platform_widgets/README.md

 ## PlatformWidget

 A widget that will render either the android widget or cupertino widget based on the target platform.
+The widgets themselves do not need to be specifically Material or Cupertino.
 ```dart
 return PlatformWidget(
   ios: (_) => Icon(CupertinoIcons.flag),